Change of Address Checklist for 2024: Who to Notify When You Move

 • Homeowner’s insurance (or renter’s insurance)

-Whether you’re moving local or long-distance, it’s important to keep your doctor and other health providers informed about your move.
+Whether you’re moving local or cross-country, it’s important to keep your doctor and other health providers informed about your move.
 This way, you won’t miss any bills or upcoming appointment reminders.

 Let these health providers know about your move: